open223/models.open223.info/examples/pnnl-bdg3-2.md

 ---
 # PNNL Example Building 3 Model 2

-Exammple Building 3 is a medium-sized office building with two office floors.
+Exammple Building 3 is a real-world medium-sized office building with two office floors.
+Labels have been anonymized, and are not interpretable.
 It uses an underfloor air distribution system with fan-powered terminal reheat coils for perimeter zones.
 Four roof-top units with VAV are located on the roof.
-Labels have been anonymized, and are not interpretable.
+The lighting system...

 Example Building 3 Model 2 is provided by Pacific Northwest National Laboratory.
 See [Building 3 model 1](../lbnl-bdg3-2.md) for a different modeling approach for the same building.

 ## Contents

-The model contains a representation of the building architecture and electrical/lighting system.
+This model contains a representation of the building architecture and electrical/lighting system.

 In addition to the s223 ontology, the model uses the [Real Estate Core ontology](https://dev.realestatecore.io/ontology/) to describe space types.
 The Real Estate Core ontology is extended by defining 2 subclasses for rec:Office.
 ``` ttl